 Prolotherapy and Conservative Treatments for Impingement

 The traditional conservative treatment route prescribes the RICE protocol, which consists of rest, ice, compression, and elevation.
 The problem with this approach is that it does not repair the injured tissue of the hamstring tendons, the tendon attachments, and support ligaments.

 - Rest and ice are particularly serious culprits when it comes to soft tissue damage because they decrease circulation to the area, which hinders rather than helps the healing process.

 - Physical therapy is commonly ordered and has its place for the treatment of ischial tuberosity pain, but once again, does not address the issue of weak or injured ligaments or tendon attachments.

-- Steroid injections and anti-inflammatory medications are another standard recommendation.
-These treatments may provide short term relief, however, in the long run do more damage than good.
+- Steroid injections and anti-inflammatory medications are other standard recommendations.
+These treatments may provide short term relief, however, in the long run, do more damage than good.

-In a case study presented by doctors at the Chung-Ang University College of Medicine in South Korea and published in the medical journal Pain Practice, the doctors of the study showed that they effectively treated two male patients using ultrasound-guided prolotherapy.
+In a case study presented and published in the medical journal Pain Practice, (4) the doctors of the study showed that they effectively treated two male patients using ultrasound-guided prolotherapy.